 Alaska: Kenai Lake

-Kenai Lake offers a taste of many of Alaska’s spectacular natural wonders.
-Not only is this 22-mile long lake home to king, silver and Chinook salmon (along with boating services and fishing guides for those who like to fish), but it’s also common to see mountain goats and dall sheep in the nearby mountains and bald eagles soaring overhead.
-In fact, the Kenai National Wildlife Refuge where the lake is located is called “Alaska in miniature” by the U.S. Fish and Wildlife Service because so many of the animals and habitat types that exist within the state can be found at Kenai.
+Kenai Lake in the the Kenai National Wildlife Refuge offers a taste of many of Alaska’s spectacular natural wonders.
+Not only is this 22-mile long lake home to king, silver and Chinook salmon, but it’s also common to see mountain goats and dall sheep in the nearby mountains and bald eagles soaring overhead.

 Arizona: Lake Havasu

 Yes, that is the famous transplanted London Bridge you see at Lake Havasu.
 While it’s the most famous aspect of this man-made lakeside hotspot in Arizona, it is by no means the only attraction.
-Formed by the creation of the Parker Dam on the Colorado River in the 1930s, the lake has become a popular spot for boating, swimming, fishing and lakeside relaxation.
-The city of Lake Havasu, meanwhile, positions itself as an inexpensive “adventure destination” with rock climbing, casinos, hiking, off-road ATV exploration and tours to the nearby Old West town of Oatman.
+Formed by the creation of the Parker Dam on the Colorado River, the lake has become a popular spot for boating, swimming, fishing and lakeside relaxation.

 Arkansas: Bull Shoals Lake